How to Get to Val d'Isere

-It's really easy to get to Val d'Isère from all around the world and that's because the ski area is located just 225km from Geneva International airport, the second-largest airport in Switzerland (about three hours on a good day).
-Flying isn't your only option, you can always drive here and there are also trains and coaches available.
+It's really easy to get to Val d'Isère because the ski area is located just 225km from Geneva International airport.
+But flying isn't your only option, you can always drive and there are trains and coaches that come here too.

 Val d'Isère is located in southeast France, in the department of Savoie, part of the Rhône-Alpes region.
 Together with Tignes, it makes up one of the largest ski areas in Europe with 300km of pistes across the Vanoise massif, in the Tarentaise Valley.